seed-labs/seed-emulator-www/manuals/ip_address.md

 The actual automatic assignment scheme is implemented in the `AddressAssignmentConstraint` class.
 If you want to implement your own automatic assignment scheme, you can derive from this class (i.e., implement a subclass), and then implement your own assignment scheme inside the class.
 Both `createInternetExchange` and `createNetwork` accept the `aac` argument, which takes an instance of the `AddressAssignmentConstraint` class.
 By default, `aac` is set to `None`, so the default implementation class is used.

+## Notes

+When selecting the IP prefixes for networks, we must avoid using `0.x.x.x`.
+These IP prefixes are reserved and not routable; the BIRD BGP software enforces this non-routable rule.